hollowdll/hakjdb-gui/README.md

 kvdb-cli is a CLI tool for kvdb that allows you to manage kvdb servers from the command line. kvdb-gui is more user friendly for people who are not familiar with the command line, allowing you to manage kvdb servers by clicking buttons and filling forms.

-NOTE: This project is in early development.
+NOTE: This project is in early development and is not finished.
+The development is currently on hiatus until kvdb v1.0.0 is released.

+IMPORTANT: Currently this only works with kvdb v0.12.0.

 # Build